jrehor/kcc/README.md

  x                             /tada, we have all ints up to 8 0 1 2 3 4 5 6 7 8

- fact:{*/1+!x}                 / factorial of x: 'mul over 1 plus til x' fact 10
+ fact:{*/1+!x}                 /fact x 'mul over 1 plus til x' fact 10
 3628800
 ```

 Now that we parted ways with loops, you get to learn there are **6 adverbs** in k that modify verbs in different ways.
-Please welcome the magnificent six:
+Please welcome the magnificent six, and note that o
+most trivial:

 ----------------
 adverb **each** is `f'x`